 If you need to file a US tax return, you may also need to report on your foreign financial assets if the aggregate value of those assets exceeds the prescribed threshold.

-For a single person living abroad, the threshold is $200,000 at the end of the year or $300,000 at any point during the year.
-If you file jointly with your spouse it is $400,000 at the end of the year or $600,000 at any point during the year.⁷
+For a single person living abroad, the threshold is $200,000 in foreign assets held at the end of the year or $300,000 at any point during the year.
+If you file jointly with your spouse, it is $400,000 at the end of the year or $600,000 at any point during the year.⁷

-Filing for FATCA is done on Form 8938.⁸ The IRS also requires foreign financial institutions to report directly their US taxpayers’ foreign financial accounts.
+Filing for FATCA is done on Form 8938 which is submitted with the annual tax return (ex.
+Form 1040).⁸ The IRS also requires foreign financial institutions to report directly their US taxpayers’ foreign financial accounts.

 Foreign financial assets include bank accounts, foreign stock and securities, foreign financial instruments, contracts with non-US persons, and interests in foreign entities.⁷

-You don’t need to report any foreign real estate you own under FACTA unless the real estate is held through a foreign corporation, partnership, trust or other entity.⁹
+You don’t need to report any foreign real estate you own under FATCA unless the real estate is held through a foreign corporation, partnership, trust, or other entity.⁹

-Every US State has different tax regimes, but generally you only need to pay State taxes if you had ties in the State during the reporting year.
+Every US State has different tax laws, but generally, you only need to pay State taxes if you had ties in the State during the reporting year.

 If you last lived in a State with no income tax like sunny Florida and pristine Alaska, filing state taxes is not required, but be sure to check that there are no taxes on other sources of income.

-Some States require a bit more work as their tax regimes can get more complicated - we’re looking at you California, South Carolina, New Mexico, and Virginia.
+Some States require a bit more work as their tax laws surrounding tax residency get more complicated - we’re looking at you California, South Carolina, New Mexico, and Virginia.